barbagroup/PetIBM/doc/markdowns/examples2d.md

 Input files are located in the folder `examples/navierstokes/liddrivencavity2dRe100` of the PetIBM directory.

-Make sure that the PetIBM executables are available in your PATH environment variable.
+If PetIBM is not installed using `conda`/`mamba`, make sure that the PetIBM executables are available in your PATH environment variable.
 To add the PetIBM installation directory to you PATH:

     export PATH=<petibm-installation-directory>:$PATH